 This will repeat frequently at normal intervals, along with other authentication related errors in the eam.log.

-• Error will be mentioned in the vCenter Server vSAN Health : /var/log/vmware/vsan-health/vmware-vsan-health-service.log
+• The error will also be logged in the vCenter Server vSAN Health Service log located at: : /var/log/vmware/vsan-health/vmware-vsan-health-service.log

 Traceback (most recent call last):